-As more consumers head online, higher delivery volumes, and faster order fulfillment have become the standard in last-mile delivery.
+As more consumers head online, higher delivery volumes and faster order fulfilment have become the standard in last-mile delivery.
 But this is also creating new challenges for everyone involved in the supply chain.

 Companies are finding it difficult to keep up with rising demand and evolving consumer expectations of the emerging landscape.
 For many, the existing operational capacity can’t bear the brunt of the surge in eCommerce, or it’s simply stretched too thin to handle it.

 If companies with limited capacity are to tackle these challenges, they will have to change the way they operate their delivery services.

 A big part of that will involve answering the question: Are you still manually planning deliveries?